lucasheriques/brain/Video Editing/General.md

 To increase engagement, make mistakes.
 People like to point out mistakes.

-Can also make different strategies, like worsening audio/changing volume on some parts of the video to increase the engagement (make people ask what you meant).
+Can also make different strategies, like worsening audio/changing volume on some parts of the video to increase engagement (make people ask what you meant).

 # Ferramentas blog

 Ppl on youtube are searching for entertainment.
 So, make something informative, but it has to be fun and well-edited as well.

+To get recommendations, need a high click rate and engagement.